davidtranhq/mitras/README.md

 [Mitras | Linear Algebra Graphing Calculator](https://davidtranhq.github.io/mitras)

 *mitras* is an online graphing calculator for 2D vectors and matrices.
-It supports calculations for n-dimensional vectors, matrices and their related operations, including eigenvalues, eigenvectors, determinants, transposes, inverses, cross products, projections, and more.
+It supports calculations for n-dimensional vectors, matrices, and their related operations, including eigenvalues, eigenvectors, determinants, transposes, inverses, cross products, projections, and more.

 Access it at [davidtranhq.github.io/mitras](https://davidtranhq.github.io/mitras).